Honey Garlic Oxymel (Fermented Garlic in Honey & Vinegar)

 Step 2 – Pack the jar

 Add the peeled cloves to your clean, dry clip-top jar.
-Aim to fill it roughly halfway by volume.

 Step 3 – Add honey and vinegar

-Pour raw honey over the garlic until the cloves are just covered.
+Pour raw honey over the garlic until the cloves are covered.
 Then pour in raw apple cider vinegar until the jar is nearly full, leaving 2–3 cm of headspace.

 Step 4 – Stir and release bubbles